By using this site, you agree to the Privacy Policy and Terms of Use.

 Why is an Investigator’s Brochure specifically needed for ATMPs?

-Unlike synthetic drugs, cell and gene therapies exhibit biological variability inherent to living systems.
+Cell and gene therapies exhibit biological variability.
 An ATMP IB must document this variability through detailed characterization, potency assays, and manufacturing consistency data to establish that the therapy is sufficiently reproducible and safe for human use.

 How does this Danish guidance differ from previous IB standards?

-The new guidance introduces ATMP-specific requirements around manufacturing characterization, off-target risk assessment, and long-term durability data—reflecting evolving understanding of advanced therapy safety.
-It harmonises expectations with other European regulators, reducing inconsistency.
+The new guidance introduces ATMP-specific requirements around manufacturing characterization, off-target risk assessment, and long-term durability data.

 When should sponsors begin preparing the ATMP IB?

 Preparation should begin during preclinical development, ideally in parallel with manufacturing scale-up and quality control validation.
-Early engagement with regulatory authorities via pre-IND (or equivalent) meetings can clarify documentation expectations and prevent costly revision cycles.
+Early engagement with regulatory authorities can help clarify documentation expectations.

 Source: For Clinical Trials with ATMP: Guidance to the content of the Investigator’s Brochure published